HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Best Time: September-October

 November: Every furnace in Chicago fails same week.
 Wait times = 2-3 days.
 Igniter backorders = 1-2 weeks.
-Happend last year and folks in Garfield Ridge and Mount Greenwood were waiting forever.
+Happened last year and folks in Garfield Ridge and Mount Greenwood were waiting forever.

 Best Time: April-May